khirawdhi/zero-to-hero-threat-model/README.md

 Validate controls with your engineering, platform, and compliance requirements.

 ## License
-MIT (recommended for maximum reuse).
+This project is licensed under the MIT License.